ftTower/CyberSecurity-Portfolio/Labs/HTB_A_FOOTPRINTING_LAB/part-3.md

 (nfo) Potentially insufficient connection throttling detected, resulting in possible vulnerability to the DHEat DoS attack (CVE-2002-20001).
 38 connections were created in 1.500 seconds, or 25.3 conns/sec; server must respond with a rate less than 20.0 conns/sec per IPv4/IPv6 source address to be considered safe.
 For rate-throttling options, please see <https://www.ssh-audit.com/hardening_guides.html>.
 Be aware that using 'PerSourceMaxStartups 1' properly protects the server from this attack, but will cause this test to yield a false positive.
 Suppress this test and message with the --skip-rate-test option.
 ```

-From this output, we can learn some informations about ssh version,
+From this output, we can learn some information about the SSH version:
 ```
 # general
 (gen) banner: SSH-2.0-OpenSSH_8.2p1 Ubuntu-4ubuntu0.3